kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module2-pnp.md

 ### Step 2 - Verify Design Hierarchy, Settings and Credentials **(REQUIRED)**

-1. Then open a browser and log back into Cisco Catalyst Center and navigate the hamburger menu **`Design > Network Hierarchy`** as shown.
+1. Then open a browser and log back into Catalyst Center and navigate the hamburger menu **`Design > Network Hierarchy`** as shown.
 You will see the hierarchy has been built within Catalyst Center under the Global Site.

    ![json](./images/Verify_Hierarchy.gif?raw=true "Import JSON")